jgurakuqi/ai-powered-web-library/README.md

 # ai-powered-web-library :rocket:
 The goal here is to develop a simple mock web app book library for demonstrating a possible use of AI for aiding users.
 Currently the app is very minimal in terms of functionality, but the goal is to keep expanding it, including even more AI-based features to test their capabilities and integrability in such kind of application.

+The currently included AI feature consists in a BERT classifier which will parse the books' reviews to determine the real review expressed by the user.
+This can turn really useful, as we have seen many times, in famous e-commerce shops, as people tend to give too much or too few stars with respect to their written review.
+This feature can normalise the single review by providing an amount of stars that matches the text content of the review, which then will be averaged with every AI-review, providing more reliable average reviews of a product.

 ## Table of Contents